Visibility into execution, not just campaign volume

 CRO and clinical operations teams need to know whether patient interest is being worked, where it stalls, and what support sites need next.

-TrialsNest gives CRO-style clinical operations teams a clearer view of site recruitment execution, lead movement, blockers, and sponsor-ready action plans.
+TrialsNest gives CRO-style clinical operations teams a more specific view of site recruitment execution, lead movement, blockers, and sponsor-safe action plans.

 CRO and clinical operations teams need to know whether patient interest is being worked, where it stalls, and what support sites need next.